 What happens to a ward’s property when he dies?

 There is a common perception that on the death of a ward his estate becomes the property of the State.
 This is not so.

 On the death of a ward, after the discharge of his debts and when a grant of probate or Administration has issued, his estate is distributed amongst the persons entitled either in accordance with the terms of the ward’s will or under the rules of intestate succession.

 It is necessary for a formal application to be made to conclude the wardship proceedings.
 Pending this, funds are made available by the court to pay such expenses as funeral expenses, nursing home charges, and probate tax.

 Is it forever or can it be temporary?

 Provision can be made for a temporary Wardship.
-In cases where someone is rendered temporary incapable of decision making capacity, the ward can cease to operate once the person has regained the capacity to make decisions regarding personal or financial affairs.
+In cases where someone is rendered temporarily incapable of decision-making capacity, the ward can cease to operate once the person has regained the capacity to make decisions regarding personal or financial affairs.